frederickl-1/Sirius_T_Bot/README.md

 - Text message sent when purchase is made
 - **Text message to give account balances (requires further dev)**
 - **Updated the install python libraries script**
-- **Make API details into environment variables**

 - **Threshold set to 0.9**

 Current Bugs:
-- New Twillio account not sending messages
-- Need to update environment variables in profile (have tried bash) for the scrip
+- Need to update API variables in script
+- Code not letting me place multiple orders at the same time

 To Do